hawalurahman/hawalurahman.github.io/_posts/2024-01-16-my-new-blog.markdown

 title: "My New Blog"
 ---

 For awhile, I have doubts and concerns about my blog.
 I have used various blog platform such as Blogger, Wordpres, and Medium.
+Recently, I want something new.

 Wordpress was probably the one that lasted longest to me.
 They have social-media like system, in which I have made some acquintances over time.
 Blogger was perhaps the simplest.
 It's basically just a content management system where I write my posts and not worry over the views, followers, and all that stuff.
 Medium was the one I used recently.
 It's great, it's minimalistic, it's easy.
 However, one thing that I don't really like from these blogging platform is:

 I feel like I don't have the ownership of my content -- in other words -- I hate seeing my content displaying ads.
 Which most of the times does not have any relevance to my content.
 I also think that if I want to share something, at this point, I should make it available to as many people as possible - not limited by paywall or annoying ads.